Economic climate, market and competition

 - Macroeconomic shocks such as economic and financial crises, disruptions to supply chains or economic downturns resulting from, amongst other things, geopolitical conflicts or epidemics can have a significant negative impact on our business.

-- Risks arising from depleted public sector budgets in some European countries could have negative effects (particularly in the form of spending cuts), especially on DB Arriva activities.
+- Risks arising from depleted public sector budgets in some European countries could have negative effects (particularly in the form of spending cuts).
 The market volume is greatly determined by the financial situation of the contracting organizations.
 However, there is also the potential for new markets or market segments to be opened for competition.

 - Developments in the competitive environment are of particular importance for DB Group: